olsson-group/sml_project3/README.md

+For this project you can either choose to use Google Colab or run things locally.
+If you choose to use Colab you can just upload the notebook and follow the installation instructions from there.
+The second option is to run things locally.
+In that case, please follow the installation instrcutions below.

-Getting the environments for this weeks exercises up and running is a little challenlenging so we will be installing it using the install.sh script.
+Getting the environments for this weeks exercises up and running is a little challenenging so we will be installing it using the install.sh script.
 Make sure to have conda installed in your environment.

 Start by cloning the repository